seyfeddin/awesome-macos/README.md

 # awesome-macos
-A comprehensive list of macOS libraries.
+A curated list of awesome macOS frameworks & libraries.